geerlingguy/macos-virtualbox-vm/README.md

   3. Open VirtualBox and create a new VM.
   4. Set name, type, and version (set to Mavericks for 'Version').
 (This might not be necessary in the latest VirtualBox release.)
   5. Follow the rest of the VM creation wizard and either leave the defaults or adjust to your liking.
-  6. In Terminal, run the command `VBoxManage modifyvm {"osx-yosemite "{vmname}" --cpuidset 00000001 000306a9 00020800 80000201 178bfbff` (where "Mac OS X" is the exact name of the OS X VM set in step 4) so the VM has the right CPU settings for Yosemite and El Capitan.
+  6. In Terminal, run the command `VBoxManage modifyvm "{vmname}" --cpuidset 00000001 000306a9 00020800 80000201 178bfbff` (where "Mac OS X" is the exact name of the OS X VM set in step 4) so the VM has the right CPU settings for Yosemite and El Capitan.
   7. To prevent choppiness in the VM, go into settings and uncheck the 'Enable Audio' option under 'Audio'.
   8. Click 'Start' to boot the new VM.
   9. Select the iso created in step 2 when VirtualBox asks for it.